Fils (currency)

-The fils (Arabic: فلس) is a subdivision of currency used in some Arab countries, such as Iraq and Bahrain.
-The term is a modern retranscription of fals, an early medieval Arab coin.
+The fils (Arabic: فلس) is a subdivision of currency used in some Arab countries, such as, in modern times, Iraq and Bahrain.
+The term is a modern retranscription of fals, an early medieval Arab copper coin first produced by the Umayyad Caliphate (661–750) beginning in the late 7th century and used throughout the region under its rule.

 "Fils" is the singular form in Arabic, not plural (as its final consonant might indicate to an English speaker).
-The plural form of fils is fulūs (فلوس); the latter term can also refer to small amounts of money or to money in general in Egyptian and Iraqi and many other varieties of Arabic.
+The plural form of fils is fulūs which can also refer to small amounts of money or to money in general in contemporary dialects of Arabic (eg. Egyptian, Iraqi, Levantine and many other varieties of Arabic).
+The plural form closely resembles the Greek follis from which the Arabic is derived.
+The French term flouze is borrowed from Arabic.
+It is also absorbed into Malay language through the word fulus فولوس.